iikuzmychov/Minever/README.md

 ## Current state

 In development.
 Many things need to be done.
-Library architecture, aslo, still in development.
+Library architecture, also, still in development.

 ## Supported versions
 ### Java Edition